piaorlm/Product/README.md

         }
     ]
     ```
-    These priorities means that the products should be sorted with following criterias:
+    These priorities means that the products should be sorted with following criteria:
     - i.
-Sort the products based on price in asceniding order firstly since it is ranked as 1;
+Sort the products based on price in ascending order firstly since it is ranked as 1;
     - ii.
 For products with the same price, the ones belongs to company 'C2' or its sub-companies have higher priority;
     - iii.
-Then for products having same price and all belongs to company 'c2' (including its sub-companies) or those are not from this company hierarchy, sort them based on classification in descending order (from S to F);
+Then for products having same price and all belongs to company 'c2' (including its sub-companies) or those are not from this company hierarchy structure, sort them based on classification in descending order (from S to F);

 ## Tasks

-Here are the tasks to acheive these two requirements.
+Here are the tasks to achieve these two requirements.

 ##### 1. [CompanyController#getById](src/main/java/com/qima/product/controller/CompanyController.java) - call created API (```/companies...```) to verify
-Implement a RESTful API to get a company by company ID
+Implement a RESTful API to get **one** company by a company ID

 ##### 2. [CompanyDao#initCompanies](src/main/java/com/qima/product/dao/CompanyDao.java) - call ```/companies``` to verify
-Fill parent field in all company entity with the relation data.
+Fill *parent* field in all company entity with the relation data.
 Result of the company list should be in format as below:
 ```json
 [
     {